I-fahd/SOC-Analyst-Portfolio/SOC114_Malicious_Attachment_Detected/readme.md

 ## 🧠 5.
 Analyst Notes
 * **Root Cause:** The user opened an attachment from an external, unverified sender.
-* **Recommendation:** Patch Microsoft Office to the latest version to mitigate CVE-2017-11882.
-Conduct phishing awareness training for the user (Richard).
+* **Recommendation:** Ensure Microsoft Office is patched to the latest version to mitigate CVE-2017-11882.
+Conduct phishing awareness training for the affected user `Richard`.